 Jake Teeny received a B.S. in both Psychology and Philosophy from Santa Clara University, before attaining his M.A. and Ph.D. in Social Psychology from Ohio State University.
-Presently, a Donald P. Jacob Scholar and Assistant Professor of Marketing at the Kellogg School of Management at Northwestern University, he broadly researches the science of attitudes and persuasion, striving to answer questions like:
+Presently, an Assistant Professor of Marketing at the Kellogg School of Management at Northwestern University, he broadly researches the science of social influence, providing answers to questions like:

 - What makes a personal message, advertisement, or recommendation more persuasive?